JuliaQUBO/QUBOTools.jl/docs/src/manual/4-models.md

 ## Reference Implementation

-QUBOTools also exports the `Model{V,T,U} <: AbstractModel{V,T,U}` type, designed to work as standard backend for other applications to be built atop.
+QUBOTools also exports the [`QUBOTools.Model`](@ref) type, designed to work as standard backend for other applications to be built atop.

 ## Model Backend